WHO WE WORK WITH · HOSPITALITY

 WHERE THE PATH BREAKS

-Where hospitality websites lose the booking path.
+Where hospitality websites lose the traveler

 The shared pattern: the stay is real, but the website has not caught up to how travelers choose where to book.